SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 #left[The 'Object details' panel showing biocuration groups and classes](https://sfg.taxonworks.org/s/ocak34)

 Simply click on classes to select them, and then click `Save`.

-### Import Matching for Biocuration Classes

----

-When importing specimen data (CSV, batch loaders, DwC-A, etc.):

-TaxonWorks attempts to match incoming class labels against:

-1. **URI** (best and most stable match)
-2. **Name / alternate names**
-3. **Definition** (in some loaders)
-4. **Group context** (for structured imports)

-If URIs match, data loads cleanly without ambiguity.

-If names are inconsistent (“male” vs. “Masculine” vs. “♂”), matching may fail, requiring manual cleanup.

-Therefore:

-#### 👉 Use URIs for all biocuration classes when possible.

----

 ## Biological properties